MinghuiChen43/awesome-deep-phenomena/README.md

   - Samuel S. Schoenholz, Justin Gilmer, Surya Ganguli, Jascha Sohl-Dickstein. *ICLR 2017*
   - Key Word: Mean Field Theory.
   - <details><summary>Digest</summary> We study the behavior of untrained neural networks whose weights and biases are randomly distributed using mean field theory.
 We show the existence of depth scales that naturally limit the maximum depth of signal propagation through these random networks.
 Our main practical result is to show that random networks may be trained precisely when information can travel through them.
 Thus, the depth scales that we identify provide bounds on how deep a network may be trained for a specific choice of hyperparameters.

+- Why Deep Neural Networks for Function Approximation? [[paper]](https://arxiv.org/abs/1610.04161)
+  - Shiyu Liang, R. Srikant. *ICLR 2017*
+  - Key Word: Function Approximation.
+  - <details><summary>Digest</summary> Recently there has been much interest in understanding why deep neural networks are preferred to shallow networks.
+We show that, for a large class of piecewise smooth functions, the number of neurons needed by a shallow network to approximate a function is exponentially larger than the corresponding number of neurons needed by a deep network for a given degree of function approximation.
+First, we consider univariate functions on a bounded interval and require a neural network to achieve an approximation error of ε uniformly over the interval.
+We show that shallow networks (i.e., networks whose depth does not depend on ε) require Ω(poly(1/ε)) neurons while deep networks (i.e., networks whose depth grows with 1/ε) require O(polylog(1/ε)) neurons.

 - Why does deep and cheap learning work so well? [[paper]](https://arxiv.org/abs/1608.08225)
   - Henry W. Lin, Max Tegmark, David Rolnick. *Journal of Statistical Physics*